certified translator

 The International Federation of Translators (FIT) is the only international professional organization for translators in translation.

-FIT, based in Brussels, Belgium, was founded in 1953 and has over 40 member organizations from around the world.
+FIT, based in Brussels, Belgium, was founded in 1953 and has over 40 member organizations worldwide.

 The application process will first require that you submit your resume along with academic documents proving that you meet the education requirements for certification.